Save the Date!

 Your gift is amplified because of our effectiveness in securing public funding and private landowner donations.
 Every $1 generates $9 of habitat conservation and restoration in Minnesota.

 About Nicollet Island Pavilion

-The 2022 Minnesota Made Gala took place at beautiful and historic Nicollet Island Pavilion in Minneapolis, where guests enjoyed the fresh air and took in views of the Minneapolis skyline, bridges, and Saint Anthony Falls.
+The 2023 Minnesota Made Gala returned to historic Nicollet Island Pavilion in Minneapolis, where guests enjoyed the fresh air and views of the Minneapolis skyline, bridges, and Saint Anthony Falls (Owámniyomni).

 Wita Waste (Beautiful Island), is the Dakota name for the island and it is part of the traditional and ancestral homelands of the Dakota people.
 Prior to European settlement and subsequent development for industrial use, the island was covered in dense maple forests and was the site of Dakota maple sugar camps.

 “Minnesota Made is a celebration of Minnesota’s natural wonders, with a community of people who deeply value its conservation.
 It’s a joyous event that makes me feel more connected to Minnesota–its land and its people.”

 —Alexis Ludwig Vogen, former Minnesota Land Trust Board Member, Chief Operating Officer, PRC Wind